amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 2. **Binary Search Tree**: using a self-balancing binary search tree to look up for values (more on this later).
 Worst: *`O(log n)`*, Average: *`O(log n)`*.

 We are going to cover Trees & Binary Search Trees so don't worry too much about it for now.
 The most common implementation of Maps is using a  **array** and `hash` function.
 So, we are going to implement that going forward.

+**HashMap implemented with an array**
+{% img /images/hash-map.jpg "HashMap: hash function translates keys into bucket (array) indexes" %}

+As you can see in the image, each key gets translated into a **hash code**.
+Since the array size is limited (e.g. 10), we have to loop through the available buckets using modulus function.
+In the buckets we store the key/value pair and if there's more than one we use a collection to hold them.

+We are going to cover each of the HashMap components in details.
+Let's start with the **hash function**.

 <!--  ## HashMap vs. Array